JFrog CLI Control Manager

 1. Version Management

-JFCM provides seamless handling and organization of JFrog CLI versions, making it easy to install, switch, and maintain different binaries:
+JFCM provides seamless handling and organization of JFrog CLI versions, so you can install, switch, and maintain different binaries:

-• Installation: Installs any released jf binary version from JFrog's public release server (e.g., jfcm install <version>)
+• Installation: Installs any released jf binary version from JFrog's public release server (for example, jfcm install <version>)

-• Activation/Switching (use): Activates a specified version or alias (e.g., jfcm use <version or alias>).
+• Activation and switching (use): Activates a specified version or alias (for example, jfcm use <version or alias>).
 Use jfcm use latest to fetch and activate the most recent version automatically

 • Project-Specific Defaults: Automatic switching based on a .jfrog-version file in the current directory ensures consistency

-• Aliasing: Define custom aliases for specific versions (e.g., prod, dev)
+• Aliasing: Define custom aliases for specific versions (for example, prod, dev)

 • Local Linking: Link a locally built jf binary for use via JFCM